The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 Subject leadership questions

 Ofsted inspectors ask subject leaders deep dive questions about their specific subject.
-At this point, subject leaders will be expected to go into detail about the curriculum intent, implementation and impact.
+At this point, subject leaders should go into detail about the curriculum intent, implementation and impact.

-Each subject leader interview often lasts around an hour and leaders may be asked:
+Each subject leader interview often lasts around an hour.
+Ofsted can ask:

 For primary schools only: